ahrtr/website/content/en/docs/v3.5/dev-internal/discovery_protocol.md

 If registered members are still not enough, it will wait for left members to appear.

 If the number of registered members is bigger than the expected size N, it treats the first N registered members as the member list for the cluster.
-If the member itself is in the member list, the discovery procedure succeeds and it fetches all peers through the member list.
+If the member itself is in the member list, the discovery procedure succeeds, and it fetches all peers through the member list.
 If it is not in the member list, the discovery procedure finishes with the failure that the cluster has been full.

 In etcd implementation, the member may check the cluster status even before registering itself.
 So it could fail quickly if the cluster has been full.